sparkflows/sparkflows-docs/docs/tutorials/reading-writing/reading-mysql.rst

    :width: 60%

-We specified a name for the dataset we are creating. and other parametrs required for it such as JDBC DRIVER, JDBC URL, USER, PASSWORD, DB, & TABLE which is mandatory to fill.
+We specified a Name for the dataset we are creating and other parametrs required for it such as JDBC DRIVER, JDBC URL, USER, PASSWORD, DB, & TABLE etc which is mandatory to fill.

 Once we have specified the above, we hit the ‘Update Sample data/schema’ button.
 This brings up the sample data, infers the schema and displays it.
 We can change the column names and also the data types.
 Format column is used for specifying the format for date/time fields.